Shamilsharaf/The-Wild-Oasis-App/README.md

 -   **Password** : `user1@123`

 ## Key Features 📝
-Authentication & User Management
+- Authentication & User Management

-Only hotel employees can log in and manage bookings.
-New users can sign up only within the app.
-Users can upload avatars, update names, and change passwords.
+    - Only hotel employees can log in and manage bookings.New users can signup only within the app.Users can upload avatars, update names, and change passwords.

-Cabin Management
+- Cabin Management

-View all cabins with details like photo, capacity, price, and discounts.
-Add, edit, or delete cabins, including photo uploads.
+    - View all cabins with details like photo, capacity, price, and discounts.Add, edit, or delete cabins, including photo uploads.

-Bookings
+- Bookings

-View all bookings with guest details, dates, status, and payment info.
-Booking statuses: Unconfirmed, Checked-in, or Checked-out.
-Filter bookings by status.
+    - View all bookings with guest details, dates, status, and payment info.
+Booking statuses: Unconfirmed, Checked-in, or Checked-out.Filter bookings by status.

-Check-In/Out
+- Check-In/Out

-Check-in, check-out, or delete bookings as guests arrive.
+    - Check-in, check-out, or delete bookings as guests arrive.Confirm payments on check-in.Option to add breakfast for the stay.

-Confirm payments on check-in.
-Option to add breakfast for the stay.
-Guests
+- Guests

-Manage guest details like name, email, national ID, and nationality.
+    - Manage guest details like name, email, national ID, and nationality.

-Dashboard
+- Dashboard

-View key stats for the last 7, 30, or 90 days.
-See daily check-ins/check-outs and recent booking stats.
-Charts for hotel sales and guest stay durations.
+    - View key stats for the last 7, 30, or 90 days.See daily check-ins/check-outs and recent booking stats.Charts for hotel sales and guest stay durations.

-Settings & Customization
+- Settings & Customization

-Set breakfast price, booking limits, and max guests per booking.
+    - Set breakfast price, booking limits, and max guests per booking.

-Dark mode support.
+- Dark mode support.

 #### Login Page :